 On The Mentalist, Detective Cho put his ex-hooker informant/girlfriend on a literal bus.
 Ostensibly because she was still too much of a bad girl and could pull him to the dark side, but more likely because as a character she served little purpose other than creating an excuse to show Cho in bed without a shirt.

-Pryia on The Big Bang Theory was put on a bus (or rather, a plane) back to India.
-After a few episodes of Commuting on a Bus via web cam, she cheats on Leonard off screen, the next episode confirms he single off handly, she's never mentioned again, and Leonard ultimately gets back together with Penny, highlighting the fact Pryia only existed as a Romantic False Lead.
+Priya on The Big Bang Theory was put on a bus (or rather, a plane) back to India.
+After a few episodes of Commuting on a Bus via web cam, she cheats on Leonard off screen, the next episode confirms he single off handly, she's never mentioned again, and Leonard ultimately gets back together with Penny, highlighting the fact Priya only existed as a Romantic False Lead.

 Happens to Hoyt Fortenberry in season five of True Blood.